thapapradeep884/week-6-12194940-/README.md

 ### 5.Creating a launch file

-In order to create a launch file, we use the `rqt_graph` and `turtlesim` packages which we have already installed previously.
+The 'rqt graph' and 'turtlesim' packages that we previously loaded are used to construct a launch file.

 **5.1.
 Setup**

-We need to create a new directory to store the launch files:
+To store the launch files, we must make a new directory:

 ```
 mkdir launch
 ```

 **5.2.
 Writing the launch file**

 In the newly created directory, we created a new file named `turtlesim_mimic_launch.py` and paste the following codes into the file: